 Day 9 - Luang Prabang - morning walking tour and afternoon at leisure

-Nestled in the mountains, long isolated from the outside world, discover World Heritage Luang Prabang’s fabulous temples, French colonial architecture and taste Lao delicacies (and the famous Lao beer!) in riverside cafes.
-A walking tour includes the old king’s palace, Wat Xiengthong, Phu Si Hill Temple and the Fine Arts School.
-An afternoon at leisure allows you to wander the quiet, picturesque lanes or check out the hill-tribe market?
+Nestled in the mountains, long isolated from the outside world, discover World Heritage Luang Prabang’s fabulous temples, French colonial architecture and sample Lao delicacies (and the famous Lao beer!) in riverside cafes.
+A morning walking tour includes the old king’s palace, Wat Xiengthong, Phu Si Hill Temple and the Fine Arts School while an afternoon at leisure allows you to wander the quiet lanes or check out the hill-tribe market?